DLXPlugins/highlight-and-share/readme.txt

 A social sharing plugin that allows you to highlight text and and share amonst several social networks including Twitter, Facebook, LinkedIn, Xing, Telegram, Reddit, WhatsApp, and email.

-> <a href="https://github.com/sponsors/MediaRon">Sponsor This Plugin</a> - Please show your support by sponsoring or rating the plugin ❤️️
+> <a href="https://has.dlxplugins.com/">Indepth Documentation</a> - Please check out our thorough documentation ❤️️

 Click to Tweet functionality is allowed via highlighting text or using the Gutenberg block or inline highlighting for social sharing.

-If you have a feature request, <a href="https://github.com/mediaron/highlight-and-share/issues">please add a GitHub issue</a>.
+If you have a feature request, <a href="https://dlxplugins.com/support/">please leave a support request.</a>.

 <h3>Features</h3>